Walk On (U2 song): Writing and composition

 In March 2000, U2 were awarded the Freedom of the City of Dublin at a ceremony where Burmese academic Aung San Suu Kyi was honoured but absent.
 The band had never heard of Suu Kyi prior to that but learned that her activism and fighting for freedom in Burma led to her being under house arrest since 1989 (a sentence that was later ended in 2010).
 Her story inspired U2 lead vocalist Bono for the lyrics to "Walk On".

-At first, Bono tried writing from the perspective of Suu Kyi's husband and son, imagining them living with the pain of not knowing how she was.
+At first, Bono tried writing from the perspective of Suu Kyi's husband Michael Aris and son Alexander Aris, imagining them living with the pain of not knowing how she was.
 After he felt that it was too presumptuous, Bono changed the lyrics to be more abstract and to be "a love song about somebody having to leave a relationship for all the right reasons".
 He said the song was about "nobility and personal sacrifice, about doing what's right, even if your heart is telling you otherwise."
 In explaining the lyrics, he recalled a Biblical passage in Corinthians that used the image of a house fire to impart the lesson that only eternal things can survive.
 To Bono, these things were family and friendships, rather than anything material that someone could create.
 Accordingly, "Walk On" concludes with lyrics describing a "litany of ambitions and achievements" that are expendable, with lines such as "You've got to leave it behind / All that you fashion / All that you make / All that you build / All that you break".
 Bono described this section as: "a mantra, really, a bonfire of vanities, and you can throw anything you want on the fire.
 Whatever you want more than love, it has to go."
-The album's title was derived from the song's lyrics "The only baggage you can bring is all that you can't leave behind."
+The album All That You Can't Leave Behind's title was derived from the song's lyrics "The only baggage you can bring is all that you can't leave behind."
 Suu Kyi later told Bono that she liked the song, saying, "it's very close to how I feel".